Frequently Asked Questions

 Where does the money come from?
 Everyone who votes in the race pays a voting fee, which contributes to the cost of the trip.
 After their trip, each winner is expected to find ways to raise funds, including writing a trip report for sale.
 And, like other fan funds, GUFF runs auctions and other fundraising events at major conventions to raise both awareness and money towards future trips.
 Financially you are expected to leave the fund in a similar or better state to that in which you found it.

 What happens on a GUFF trip?
 You meet other fans from the places you’re visiting, let them know more about you and your fandom, and enable fans at home to vicariously share in your travels!
-In this case, the winner will be expected to travel to the 55th National Australia Science Fiction Convention, Contact 2016 and encouraged to travel to New Zealand to represent European fandom and generally be a good ambassador for it.
-This tends to involve helping out as much as possible at conventions which can include taking part in the programe, possibly presenting an award if there’s an award ceremony, helping with fund raising for future GUFF trips, and generally being as visible and friendly as you can.
+For example, the winner in 2016 was expected to travel to the 55th National Australia Science Fiction Convention, Contact 2016 and encouraged to travel to New Zealand to represent European fandom and generally be a good ambassador for it.
+This tends to involve helping out as much as possible at conventions which can include taking part in the program, possibly presenting an award if there’s an award ceremony, helping with fund raising for future GUFF trips, and generally being as visible and friendly as you can.
 Before and/or after the convention, traveling to meet other fans in different places is expected; the winner will usually plan some extra time for this, taking in specific events where possible.
-The summer of 2014 offers a number of interesting options, such as the largest European con, Finncon, at the beginning of July and SF Linkcons in between Loncon3 and Shamrokon.
-Delegates are also encouraged and invited to venture down south and east and include some travel in all European countries.
+Delegates are also encouraged and invited to venture everywhere where there is fandom.

 What is expected of the winner after the trip?
 After the trip, the winner will become the new northern GUFF administrator.
 It will be their duty to raise and manage GUFF’s money in Australasia, gather and count the Australasian votes for the next Australasian to Europe trip and take the lead role in administering the next trip to Europe.
 (This is not as hard as it sounds, since previous administrators are generally available to help and advise.)
 During this time, the administrator should ideally also be writing a report of their trip, to publish and sell to raise additional money for the fund.